 - I support causes that are meaningful to me … everyone is affected in some way by cancer, heart disease etc.

-- The causes need our help, both financially and as volunteers.
+- These causes all need our help, both financially and as volunteers.

-- The government cannot solve all (many? any?) of our problems.
+- Government (any government) cannot solve all of society’s problems.

 - I like our Canadian society and only want it to be better, so I work at that.